markjayson13/IPEDS_Paneling/README.md

 Run each block from the repository root.
 The environment bootstrap only needs to be performed once per machine (repeat the `source .venv/bin/activate` step whenever you open a new shell).

+## Important: UNITID vs. OPEID

+IPEDS panels are keyed on `UNITID`.
+Do **not** aggregate by OPEID or super-OPEID without a vetted crosswalk (see Robert Kelchen’s guidance on OPEID pitfalls).
+The harmonizer will refuse `--scorecard-merge` unless you also pass an approved `--scorecard-crosswalk` file.
+Always join Scorecard data via an explicit, documented UNITID↔OPEID map to avoid double-counting systems that share OPEIDs.

+## Coverage and QC artifacts

+Every harmonizer run emits:

+- `label_matches.csv` – per-concept audit with scores and matched labels.
+- `form_conflicts.csv` (when needed) – Finance/SFA rows where multiple forms existed; only the highest-ranked row is kept.
+- `coverage_summary.csv` – number of concepts resolved per survey × year, so you can see partial components (e.g., early CST).

+Review these files after each panel build to confirm coverage and form uniformity.